viddychang/myMarathonJourney/README.md

 #### WebAPI:
 One of the features of the application will be for a user to search for marathon races.
 The search will be by keyword and will query the API service provided by runSignup - https://runsignup.com/API/races/GET.
 An additional search feature may be to search by month, state, and/or country.

+#### Heroku application:
+This app can be used via https://my-marathon-journey.herokuapp.com/.